 A series of factsheets providing an overview of results is also available

 The Scottish Greenhouse Gas Inventory is the key tool for understanding the sources and magnitude of greenhouse gas emissions in Scotland.
-The latest figures available are from 2020, which was during the Covid-19 pandemic.
+The latest figures available are from 2021.
 You can download the results of the greenhouse gas inventory.

 State of climate reporting

-The Met Office publishes an annual report which summarises the UK weather and climate throughout the year and compares them with previous years.
-State of the UK Climate 2021.
+The Met Office publishes an annual State of the UK Climate report, which summarises the UK weather and climate throughout the years.
+Key messages from the 2022 report are illustrated in a State of the UK Climate 2022: Summary infographic.

-A State of the Climate in Europe 2021 report is also available
+A State of the Climate in Europe 2022 report and storyboard are also available.

 What are we doing?